AngleProtocol/angle-docs/concepts/faq.md

 The code of the smart contracts is open source and has been be formally verified and audited by third party auditors.

-## Is there any risk?
+## Is there any risk specific to the core module?

-No platform can be considered entirely risk free.
-The risks related to the Angle platform are the smart contract risk (risk of a bug within the core module code) and the risk that the core module is not able to maintain over-collateralization and to sustain the convertibility of the minted tokens.

-Every possible step has been taken to minimize the risk as much as possible.
-The core module code is public, open sourced, and has been audited.
-There are open bug bounties on Angle's [immunefi](https://immunefi.com) portal.
-There are also failure modes that can be activated by governance votes in some occasions.
+As well as the global risks detailed [here](../global-faq.md#is-there-any-risk), the core module relies on hedging agents covering the protocol reserves, and SLPs over-collateralizing the protocol.
+If the core module is not covered or over-collateralized enough, it could be under the risk of not having enough collateral to back the stablecoins issued.
+However, even in this situation a failure of the protocol is unlikely as it would require all stablecoin holders to want to burn at the same time.

 ## Do you have a governance token?